miekg/learninggo/packages.md

 {.epigraph}
 > "^"

-Caption: Answer to whether there is a bit wise negation operator -- Ken Thompson
+Quote: Answer to whether there is a bit wise negation operator -- Ken Thompson

 A package is a collection of functions and data.